 Income requirement: $80,000 (personal) or $150,000 (household)

-Additional perks: Car rental collision damage waiver; discounts at Avis and Budget Rent A Car; purchase assurance, price protection and extended warranty
+Additional perks: Car rental collision damage waiver; discounts at Avis and Budget car rentals; purchase assurance, price protection and extended warranty

 If cash back, rather than points, is the benefit you’re after, investigate these two cards from Rogers.
 The best card for you will depend on your annual income.